moritzmadern/Simple_MetaStudy/README.md

 ## Data Output

-- A html report created when knitting the Rmd file.
+- A html report created when knitting the Rmd file (see "example.pdf").
 - various plots/figures, saved in the "figures" folder as both pdf and png files.